Selecting energy-momentum trace dependent gravity theories with LSS: Numerical results and data analysis

 One can also calculate the so called $S_{8}$ parameter defined according to

 Current attempts to measure this parameter have revealed an apparent cosmological tension.
-Inferred $S_8$ values from the Cosmic Microwave Background (CMB) data obtained by the PLANCK mission are in disagreement with estimations from galaxy surveys like eBOSS (Extended Baryon Oscillation Spectroscopic Survey) \cite{eBOSS:2020yzd}, DES (Dark Energy Survey) \cite{DES:2017myr} or KiDS (Kilo-Degree Survey) \cite{Heymans:2020gsg}.
+Inferred $S_8$ values from the Cosmic Microwave Background (CMB) data obtained by the PLANCK mission ($S_8=0.83\pm 0.013$) are in disagreement with estimations from galaxy surveys like eBOSS (Extended Baryon Oscillation Spectroscopic Survey) $S_8=0.728\pm 0.026$ \cite{eBOSS:2020yzd}, DES (Dark Energy Survey) $S_8=0.783\pm 0.021$ \cite{DES:2017myr} or KiDS (Kilo-Degree Survey) $S_8=0.766\pm 0.020$ \cite{Heymans:2020gsg}.
 These surveys provide a lower value for $S_8$ with relevant statistical confidence level than the one inferred by CMB data.
-Since $S_8$ quantifies the amplitude of matter fluctuations, there is the possibility to have the following interpretation: galactic surveys are indicating a suppressed clustering growth.
+Since $S_8$ quantifies the amplitude of the variance of matter fluctuations (see \cite{Nunes:2021ipq} for a current discussion about this observable), there is the possibility to have the following interpretation: galactic surveys are indicating a suppressed clustering growth.
 This same trend has also been recently pointed out in Ref. \cite{Nguyen:2023fip} via the direct fitting of available $f \sigma_8$ data.
-These results will be used below the select $f(R,T)$ models that have such clustering growth suppression.
+These results will be used below to select $f(R,T)$ models that have such clustering growth suppression.
+When calculating the $S_8$ values for the $f(R,T)$ models will adopt the following strategy.
+With the new evolution for the density contrast given by \eqref{dc1} and obtain a modified value for $\sigma_8$ which directs affects the resulting $S_8$ value.

 We show in Fig. \eqref{fsigma8} the evolution of the $f\sigma_8$ combination as a function of the redshift in the studied $f(R,T)$ models.
 The red curve corresponds to the flat $\Lambda$CDM model with $\Omega_{\Lambda}=0.7$.
 The curves for the exponential $f(R,T)$ model are displayed in the black lines.
 The polynomial one in green.
 For both models we fix the parameters $\bar{\alpha}=\bar{\gamma}_n=1.4$ and vary either $\bar{\beta}$ (the exponential model) or $n$ (the polynomial model).
 The values used for $\bar{\beta}$ and $n$ are shown in the figure.
 Available observational data shown in gray is obtained from Refs. \cite{Benisty:2020kdt, Said:2020epb, Kazantzidis:2018rnb,Sakr:2023bms}.
 The inset of this figure amplifies the low redshift region.
 The qualitative behavior seen here has a general trend.
 The polynomial model (green lines) remains quite similar to the $\Lambda$CDM model in the past but it has an amplified growth at low redshift.
 This feature is better seen in the inset of Fig. \eqref{fsigma8}.
 The exponential models present the oscillatory feature at redshifts of order $10$ to $20$, depending on the $\bar{\beta}$ values.
 The solid black line, corresponding to $\bar{\beta}=0.001$, is identical to the red one ($\Lambda$CDM) at low redshfits.
 However, even with such small value $\bar{\beta}=0.001$ there is an oscillatory feature at $z \sim 20$.